The NBA Draft is a game of poker.

 Orlando really let others tell the league what it was thinking publicly.
 It follows the team’s organizational philosophy of keeping everything buttoned up and operating quietly.

-“There’s so much subterfuge going on and so much gamesmanship,” Weltman said during his pre-draft press conference Monday.
+"“There’s so much subterfuge going on and so much gamesmanship,” Weltman said during his pre-draft press conference Monday.
 “I think one of the things that we have done well and do well — and I’m really proud of our guys for being able to say this — is that we are buttoned-up.
 I think it’s really important to act that way.
 Whatever the chatter is, whatever the rumors are, I’ll never get involved in that.
-I will not ever get into speaking about details of visits or this and that.
+I will not ever get into speaking about details of visits or this and that.“Honestly, I think that serves a good purpose because not only is it important to keep our information discretely so the players know that they can trust us, but it is also important when teams call.
+I do believe we are a team that other teams know they can make discrete phone calls and it won’t get out.
+The way you manage information is a big part of this business.”"

 Certainly with all the attention on the Magic — really for the first time since Weltman took over — everyone was trying to understand how the Magic operate.
 With the light shining on them brighter this time around, everyone got to see Weltman and his staff in action.